aimms/how-to/Articles/150/150-solve-in-loop.rst

 Logic of the iterative operation
 -------------------------------------

 The flow of a procedure to solve a math program multiple times is shown on the right.
-These operations can be done using any iterative operator like ``for`` or ``while``.
+These operations can be done using any iterative operator like :any:`for` or :any:`while`.
 The loop starts by selecting the first input file from the list of files to be iterated through.

-When using a ``while`` loop, you must initialize the iterator before the loop block is written.
-This is not necessary when using a ``for`` loop because it uses a set index in AIMMS.
+When using a :any:`while` loop, you must initialize the iterator before the loop block is written.
+This is not necessary when using a :any:`for` loop because it uses a set index in AIMMS.

 .. figure:: images/flow-logic.png
    :align: center